ktoso/rx-wiki/Transforming-Observables.md

 Window is similar to `buffer( )`, but rather than emitting packets of items from the original `Observable`, it emits `Observable`s, each one of which emits a subset of items from the original `Observable` and then terminates with an `onCompleted( )` call.

 Like `buffer( )`, `window( )` has many varieties, each with its own way of subdividing the original `Observable` into the resulting `Observable` emissions, each one of which contains a "window" onto the original emitted items.
 In the terminology of the `window( )` method, when a window "opens," this means that a new `Observable` is emitted and that `Observable` will begin emitting items emitted by the source `Observable`.
-When a window "closes," this means that the emitted `Observable` stops emitting items from the source `Observable` and calls its Observers' `onCompleted( )` method and terminates.
+When a window "closes," this means that the emitted `Observable` stops emitting items from the source `Observable` and calls its Subscribers' `onCompleted( )` method and terminates.

 * `window(source, closingSelector)`
 [[images/rx-operators/window1.png]]